 - Thorough knowledge to the policies and procedures

 - Ratios in relation to both children and space

 - Medical/emergency procedures

-Upon arrival to the exam at least 15 minutes prior to start time, attendees must present an original ID and a copy of their lodged Provider application.
+Upon arrival at the exam at least 15 minutes prior to start time, attendees must present an original ID and a copy of their lodged Provider application.
 Once the exam has started it is unlikely anyone would be allowed admittance into the room.

 If you are based a long way from Perth – eg. North West, then you may apply to ECRU to sit the exam locally.
 This is not guaranteed.

 On the day of the written exam, bring all your original documents you submitted in the application.
 ECRU will want to verify them.
 ECRU l provide a copy of the law, the Learning framework EYLF and some other reference materials, a pen and some paper.

 A business plan is required to be submitted prior to sitting the exam.
 Where an applicant does not currently own a business or started to build a centre, then they will need to base their plan on what would be their ideal centre that they are hoping/planning to operate.